Farinelli: At the court of Spain

 On the accession of Philip's son, Ferdinand VI, Farinelli's influence increased.
 Ferdinand was a keen musician, and his queen consort, Maria Bárbara of Portugal, was a highly accomplished harpsichordist for whom Domenico Scarlatti wrote most of his sonatas.
 Scarlatti had been her music master when she was a princess in Lisbon and followed her to Spain after her marriage in 1729.
 Scarlatti became the music master to both Maria Bárbara and Ferdinand and died in their service in 1757; the musicologist Ralph Kirkpatrick acknowledges Farinelli's correspondence as having provided "most of the direct information about Scarlatti that has transmitted itself to our day").
 Under Phillip V Farinelli had gradually assumed a role in the production of operas, encouraged by Queen Isabel Farnesio (Elisabeth Farnese), although having little or nothing to do with the musical side of the performances.
 When Ferdinand came to the throne in 1746, Farinelli was made Director of the Court Opera.
 His production of a magnificent opera in 1750 caused the king to make him a Knight of the Order of Calatrava.
-In the same year the Felipe ordained that the house Farinelli shared at Aranjuez should be much enlarged and made more beautiful and that it should become a residence just for Farinelli himself together with his staff.
+In the same year, Felipe ordained that the house Farinelli shared at Aranjuez should be much enlarged and made more beautiful and that it should become a residence just for Farinelli himself, together with his staff.
 As producer and director of the court operatic events at the Buen Retiro palace in Madrid and at the royal seat at Aranjuez, Farinelli gradually extended his work to the creation of extraordinary illuminations and firework displays, once involving 60 thousand candles, both as part of the operas and as independent events, for instance on the king's name day.
 He also became involved in the small fleet of royal vessels on which the king, the queen and most of the court made excursions on the Tagus at Aranjuez.
 These excursions were probably instigated in 1752 without Farinelli's participation, but it may have been he who added two gilded barges to the fleet in 1753.
-On the excursions from 1754 to 1757 Farinelli, who directed these royal excursions from 1755 onwards (if not earlier) sang arias on board one of the gilded barges, 'La Real', accompanied by the king or the queen on the harpsichord.
-Sometimes the king played solo sonatas and Farinelli and the queen once sang a duet.
+On the excursions from 1754 to 1757, Farinelli, who directed these royal excursions from 1755 onwards (if not earlier), sang arias on board one of the gilded barges, 'La Real', accompanied by the king or the queen on the harpsichord.
+Sometimes the king played solo sonatas, and Farinelli and the queen once sang a duet.
 By nightfall, the vessels would have returned to find the riverbanks and the point of disembarkation all lit up by tens of thousands of candles, organized beforehand by Farinelli.
 On these evenings, Farinelli sang again in public, the star in an informal concert given on a gilded barge on the river, his accompanists the king and queen.
 The last excursion took place in July 1757.
 Farinelli's last illuminations and his last operatic production were for the king's nameday in May 1758.
 Queen Maria Bárbara, who attended these final festivities, died at the end of August the same year; King Ferdinand died in August 1759.